yuehniu/homepage/index.md

   His research interests cover various aspects of `privacy in machine learning`, including applying information theory and differential privacy to enhance privacy protection in machine learning, federated learning, and combining with TEEs to boost privacy protection in practice.
-  He also did research on `neural network acceleration` at the edge
+  He also did research on `neural network acceleration` at the edge and `efficient machine learning optimization`.

 ---